minvws/nl-covid19-coronacheck-app-coordination/architecture/Privacy Preserving Green Card.md

 * Else:
    * Generate a 'middle strip' whose `validFrom` starts today

 (*) Todo: we never hand out test/vaccination results that start in the future so we could theoretically omit this startStrip entirely and always generate a strip that starts today.
+This however also depends on where we implement the 'vaccination only valid from day 11'.
+Do we set our startDate to sampleDate + 11, or is this a business rule in the scanner?